Singaporean Mandarin: Chinese writing style

 Before the May Fourth Movement in 1919, Singapore Chinese writings were based on Classical Chinese.
 After the May Fourth Movement, under the influence from the New Culture Movement in China, the Chinese schools in Singapore began to follow the new education reform as advocated by China's reformist and changed the writing style to Vernacular Chinese.

 Singapore's Chinese newspaper had witnessed this change from Vernacular Chinese.
-Lat Pau (叻報), one of the earliest Chinese newspaper, was still using Classical Chinese in 1890.
+Lat Pau, one of the earliest Chinese newspaper, was still using Classical Chinese in 1890.
 By 1917, it continued to use Classical Chinese.
 But by 1925, it had changed to Vernacular Chinese.
 After this, all Chinese newspaper in Singapore used Vernacular Chinese.